Turkey ‘neutralizes’ 5 more PKK terrorists in northern Iraq

-The terrorists were "neutralized" as part of the Operations Pençe-Şimşek and Pençe-Yıldırım, the ministry said on Twitter.
+The terrorists were "neutralized" as part of the Operations Pence-Simsek and Pence-Yildirim, the ministry said on Twitter.

 Turkish authorities use the word "neutralize" to imply the terrorists in question surrendered or were killed or captured.

-Turkey launched the Pençe-Şimşek and Pençe-Yıldırım operations on April 23 in northern Iraq's Metina and Avasin-Basyan regions.
+Turkey launched the Pence-Simsek and Pence-Yildirim operations on April 23 in northern Iraq's Metina and Avasin-Basyan regions.

 The PKK terror group often hides out in northern Iraq, just across Turkey's southern border, to plot terror attacks in Turkey.